ncperdomo/FICORO_GNSS/README.md

     -   The code checks whether the required plotting script (`plot_maps_filter_path`) exists in the specified path.
 This is a preventative measure ensuring that the workflow doesn't proceed with a missing file, which would lead to errors.
     -   If the script is found, it is executed using `subprocess.run()`, which is a Python standard library method for invoking subprocesses.
 In this context, it's used to run a Python script that handles the map plotting using the pygmt module.
     -   If the script is not found, an error message prints, and the program terminates by calling `exit(1)`, indicating that an error has occurred.
-    - For each input velocity field, the plotting script takes the cleaned data and outliers from the previous velocity filtering steps and creates a visual representation on a map showing vectors indicating tectonic plate motions at each GNSS station.
+    - For each input velocity field, the plotting script takes the cleaned data and outliers from the previous velocity filtering steps and creates a map showing vectors indicating the velocity at each GNSS station.
 Different colours are used to denote whether a station passed the filtering step or was classified as an outlier.

 This step allows users to visualise both, cleaned velocities and outliers with different colours on the same map for each of the input velocity fields.
 Below I show the results for one of the velocity fields by [Billi., et al., (2023)](https://doi.org/10.1016/j.epsl.2022.117906) covering northern Africa.
 The left panel shows velocities and outliers based on the two criteria discussed in Step 3, the centre and right panels show the the lognormal fit to the velocity uncertainty distribution in East and North velocity components expressed in mm/yr.
 Stations with velocity uncertainties above the 99th lognormal percentile (black dashed line) in East or North velocity components are classified as outliers.